DavidCarrie/SecretGiftExchangeGenerator/README.md

         .....

 [invalidAssignments.csv]: An optional comma-separated values file with no empty
-    lines.
-Format is Secret Giftor,Recipient and the first line of the file must reflect this as a header.
+    lines. <br /> Format is Secret Giftor,Recipient and the first line of the file must reflect this as a header.
 Enter the emails of the giftor and recipient combination that is not allowed.

     For example:
         Secret Giftor,Recipient